 A Christmas food drive is a great way for kids to learn about giving to others.

 So raid your pantry and cabinets and take some cans of food to your local food bank.

 Kids love to give Christmas gifts to their family and friends.

 Why not make homemade gifts together?

-Not only does it let them join in the season of giving but creates a fun memory.
+Not only does it let them join in the season of giving but it creates a fun memory.

 If you are running low on money or ideas, download these free DIY Christmas coupon books for your kids to fill out.

 Every Christmas Eve, one of our meaningful Christmas traditions is to read one of our favorite Christmas books.

 Of course, we read The Night Before Christmas, but we have many other favorites during December.

 If you don’t have the book, remember the library has plenty you can borrow for free!